takumi-n/SimpleSGFParser/README.md

-# SGFParser
+# SimpleSGFParser

 This is an simple SGF(Smart Game Format) parser written in Java.
-SGFParser can parse all SGF text which confirm to SGF standard.
+SimpleSGFParser can parse all SGF text which confirm to SGF standard.

 ## How to Use